Tonelllo/rt1_2/README.md

 ```
 source ~/.bashrc
 ```
-After having connected to the vnc server it's advised to create a clean directory path to work on so:
+After having connected to the VNC server it's advised to create a clean directory path to work on so:
 ```
 mkdir -p /root/my_ros/src
 ```
-**The next step is very important otherwise the lauch file will not work, in particular the folder has to be named assignment_2_2023**
+**The next step is very important otherwise the launch file will not work, in particular the folder has to be named assignment_2_2023**
 After that clone this repo in the newly created folder:
 ```
 cd /root/my_ros/src